Bounded and invertible Toeplitz products on vector weighted Bergman spaces of the polydisc: Abstract

 \section{Abstract}

-Assuming that one of the symbols satisfies an invariant condition, we prove that the usual Sarason condition is necessary and sufficient for the Toeplitz products to be bounded on Bergman spaces.
-We also characterize bounded and invertible Toeplitz products on vector weighted Bergman spaces of the unit polydisc.
-For our purpose, we will need the notion of B\'ekoll\'e-Bonami weights in one and several parameters.
+We characterize bounded and invertible Toeplitz products on vector weighted Bergman spaces of the unit polydisc.
+For our purpose, we will need the notion of B\'ekoll\'e-Bonami weights in several parameters.